l0d0v1c/formulate/README.md

 # Formulate

 Formulate is a library to build and manipulate formulations.
 It can be use for materials, cosmetics or any activities involving mixing of components.
-This version computes oxygen balance, eutectic points and equilibrium temperature.
+This version computes oxygen balance, eutectic points, equilibrium temperature by deep learning.
 The purpose of this library is allowing a way to build deep learning datasets for materials and formulations.

 ![Alchemist lab](https://upload.wikimedia.org/wikipedia/commons/thumb/7/76/Amphitheatrum_sapientiae_aeternae_-_Alchemist%27s_Laboratory.png/471px-Amphitheatrum_sapientiae_aeternae_-_Alchemist%27s_Laboratory.png "Alchemist lab.de Vries")